-The activities proposed in draft FPL 3b also build upon investments made in FPL 3a as well as the 2015 Initial FPL.
+The activities in FPL 3b also build upon investments made in FPL 3a, as well as the 2015 Initial FPL.
 In the 2015 Initial FPL, the Council focused on activities that primarily addressed the Comprehensive Plan goals Restore and Conserve Habitat and Restore Water Quality.
 In FPL 3a, the Council included two restoration projects that primarily address the goal Restore and Conserve Habitat.
-In draft FPL 3b, the Council proposes to continue to invest in these goals, as well as the Enhance Community Resilience goal.
-Combined, FPL 3a and FPL 3b activities would address three of the five Comprehensive Plan goals, and six of the seven Comprehensive Plan objectives throughout the Gulf (Figure 4).
+In FPL 3b, the Council will continue to invest in these goals, as well as the Enhance Community Resilience goal.
+Combined, FPL 3a and FPL 3b activities will address three of the five Comprehensive Plan goals, and six of the seven Comprehensive Plan objectives throughout the Gulf (Figure 4).